 Bath and Wells remembers

-Frome is planning on doingdifferently this year.
-Rev and the local British Legion are planning on it being “Something special.
+Frome is doing St John’s Frome YouTube channel.differently this year.
+Rev and the local British Legion have created a online Remembrance service which makes this year where people aren’t able to gather together, “Something special.
 Not less, just different”.
-Watch the video to find out more.
+Watch the video on the

 If you are planning on doing things differently this year, please do let us know.
 Email the comms team